LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

-LLM platforms do not necessarily need user interactions with the plugins to intercept and log plugin data.
+\textbf{Make ghost requests.} LLM platforms do not necessarily need user interactions with the plugins to intercept and log plugin data.
 Since they have access to the plugin API endpoints, they can send requests to the plugin services and log their responses, behind the scenes.